Braden Holtby

-Braden Holtby (born September 16, 1989) is a Canadian professional ice hockey goaltender who is currently an unrestricted free agent.
+Braden Holtby (born September 16, 1989) is a Canadian professional ice hockey goaltender.
 He previously played for the Washington Capitals, Vancouver Canucks and Dallas Stars of the National Hockey League (NHL).
-He was selected in the fourth round, 93rd overall, of the 2008 NHL Entry Draft by the Capitals, with whom he spent the first ten seasons of his career.
+He was selected in the fourth round, 93rd overall, of the 2008 NHL entry draft by the Capitals, with whom he spent the first ten seasons of his career.

 After a couple years of development, Holtby became the Capitals' starting goaltender during the lockout-shortened 2012–13 season.
 Beginning during the 2014–15 season, Holtby won at least 40 games in three consecutive seasons.
 In 2016, Holtby tied the league record for most wins by a goaltender in a single season (shared with Martin Brodeur) with 48 and was awarded the Vezina Trophy as the league's best goaltender.
 The following year, he won the William M. Jennings Trophy for helping the Capitals allow the fewest goals in the league.
 In 2018, Holtby backstopped the Capitals to their first Stanley Cup championship in franchise history.

 Playing career

 Junior

 Holtby spent his junior career with the Saskatoon Blades of the Western Hockey League (WHL).
 The Blades struggled through his first two seasons with the team, and Holtby managed only 42 wins in 115 games.
-However, in his last WHL season, after being drafted by the Capitals in the fourth round of the 2008 NHL Entry Draft, Holtby nearly equaled his wins total from the previous two seasons, posting a much-improved 40 wins in 61 games.
+However, in his last WHL season, after being drafted by the Capitals in the fourth round of the 2008 NHL entry draft, Holtby nearly equaled his wins total from the previous two seasons, posting a much-improved 40 wins in 61 games.